ajith05/ajith05/README.md

 ### Hi there 👋

-I work at Mavenir Systems (India) as a Member of Technical Team - I (R&D).
+I work at Mavenir Systems (India) as a Member of Technical Staff - I (R&D).

 Pronouns: He/Him/His